-Soldering of copper pipe is a common process in plumbing systems and a process that takestime to master.
+Soldering of copper pipe is a common process in plumbing systems and a process that takes time to master.
 If your soldering is to stand out against other people's work the tips below should help.
-You can then compare your soldering to the standards required in competitiondetailed below.
-If these standards are adopted in your daily working life by achieving a highscore you will see that the quality of your work will improve, and that customer satisfaction will increase.
+You can then compare your soldering to the standards required in the competition detailed below.
+If these standards are adopted in your daily working life by achieving a high score you will see that the quality of your work will improve, and that customer satisfaction will increase.
+All soldering is to be completed with pipe in-situ (mounted on the vertical wall and in the pipe clips).